Structural Heart Clinic

 Through the collaborative effort of our cardiologists, surgeons, and coordinator, the team can provide high-quality patient care while determining the candidates appropriate for surgery or a minimally invasive intervention, such as TAVR.

-For more information on TAVR or to refer to the Structural Heart Clinic, please contact:
+For more information on TAVR or to refer to the Structural Heart Clinic, please contact one of our Structural Heart Clinic Coordinators:

 Allyson Glaser, RN